rdeioris/AnselCapture/README.md

 as you can note, forcing a fixed frame rate is highly suggested.

+Two Blueprint UFunctions are exposed: "Start Ansel Capture" and "Stop Ansel Capture"

+Note: the plugin uses the Nvidia libraries already included in the engine for the official 'Ansel' plugin.

 ## Differences with the official 'Ansel' plugin

 Contrary to the oficial one, this plugin does not enforce disabling of features (like the HUD, fading, and so on).
 This is mainly for leaving it super-simple (so users can easily hack it) and because technically there is little sense in not building an ad-hoc level for registering a 360 video.
+Postprocessing effects disabled by the official plugin, are disabled here too.

-The other big refactoring is the UpdateCamera() function: in this plugin it is heavy commented and refactored to be more clear (and again to simplify hacking of it)
+The other big refactoring is the UpdateCamera() function: in this plugin it is heavy-commented and refactored to be more clear (and again to simplify hacking of it).